-- 500.1 The provisions of this chapter shall be applicable to all sources of pollution affecting the Potomac River and its tributaries within the District of Columbia (the District) including pollution carried by stormwater runoff, discharges from barges and other vessels, and domestic and industrial waste. - 500.2 An activity which this chapter regulates shall be consistent with the purposes of this Chapter.chapter. - 500.3 The purposes of this chapter are: - (a) To prevent and control the pollution of the Potomac River and its tributaries, and the waters of the District; - (b) To regulate land-disturbing activities for the protection of District waterbodies; - (c) To regulate major substantial improvement activities for the protection of District waterbodies;
+- 500.1 The provisions of this chapter shall be applicable to all sources of pollution affecting the Potomac River and its tributaries within the District of Columbia (the District) including pollution carried by stormwater runoff, discharges from barges and other vessels, and domestic and industrial waste. - 500.2 An activity which this chapter regulates shall be consistent with the purposes of this chapter. - 500.3 The purposes of this chapter are: - (a) To prevent and control the pollution of the Potomac River and its tributaries, and the waters of the District; - (b) To regulate land-disturbing activities for the protection of District waterbodies; - (c) To regulate major substantial improvement activities for the protection of District waterbodies; - (d) To prevent accelerated soil erosion and sedimentation;

-- (d) To prevent accelerated soil erosion and sedimentation; - (e) To prevent sediment deposit in the Potomac River and its tributaries, including the District sewer system; and - (f) To control health hazards due to pollution of the Potomac River and its tributaries. - 500.4 No person may commence an activity that this chapter regulates without obtaining an approval that this chapter requires. - 500.5 A person's compliance with this chapter shall not relieve a person of responsibility for damage to a person or property. - 500.6 No Department action under this chapter shall impose liability upon the District of Columbia for damage to a person or property. - 500.7 A person who is regulated under this chapter may authorize an agent to act for that person; however, authorizing an agent does not change or eliminate that person's duty, responsibility, or liability. - 500.8 The Department may approve an alternative media, including electronic media, for a document that this chapter requires to be submitted in Mylar, paper, or other specific media:media. - (a) If the alternative method will likely be as reliable for the Department's use and less expensive for an applicant; or - (b) Upon good cause shown. - 500.9 An infiltration test conducted for the Department's approval of a stormwater management plan does not require separate Departmental approval for groundwater quality protection provided that: - (a) The person conducting the test shall contact the Department to schedule a field visit during the test; - (b)(a) No test shall go to a depth of greater than fifteen (15) feet below the ground surface; and - (c)(b) If the Department identifies contamination or a person conductinginvolved in the testing smells or sees soil or groundwater contamination in the area of a test during or after the test, the boring or other hole made for the test shall be filled in accordance with best practices for wellhead protection, unless it is determined as a result of laboratory analysis that the groundwater or soil is not contaminated, as defined in the District of Columbia Brownfield Revitalization Amendment Act of 2000, effective June 13, 2001, as amended (D.C.
+- (e) To prevent sediment deposit in the Potomac River and its tributaries, including the District sewer system; and - (f) To control health hazards due to pollution of the Potomac River and its tributaries. - 500.4 No person may commence an activity that this chapter regulates without obtaining an approval that this chapter requires. - 500.5 A person's compliance with this chapter shall not relieve a person of responsibility for damage to a person or property. - 500.6 No Department action under this chapter shall impose liability upon the District of Columbia for damage to a person or property. - 500.7 A person who is regulated under this chapter may authorize an agent to act for that person; however, authorizing an agent does not change or eliminate that person's duty, responsibility, or liability. - 500.8 The Department may approve alternative media, including electronic media, for a document that this chapter requires to be submitted in Mylar, paper, or other specific media: - (a) If the alternative method will likely be as reliable for the Department's use and less expensive for an applicant; or - (b) Upon good cause shown. - 500.9 An infiltration test does not require Departmental approval for groundwater quality protection provided that: - (a) No test shall go to a depth of greater than fifteen (15) feet below the ground surface; - (b) If a person conducting the testing smells or sees soil or groundwater contamination in the area of a test during or after the test, the boring or other hole made for the test shall be filled in accordance with best practices for wellhead protection, unless it is determined as a result of laboratory analysis that the groundwater or soil is not contaminated, as defined in the District of Columbia Brownfield Revitalization Amendment Act of 2000, effective June 13, 2001, as amended (D.C.
 Law 13-312; D.C.
-Official Code §§ 8-631 et seq); and protection.
+Official Code §§ 8-631 et seq) or the Underground Storage Tank regulations at 20 DCMR Chapter 62; and